 Stones in the bile ducts can irritate the duct lining and cause inflammation.
 This can increase your risk of bile duct cancer.
 But the increase in risk is small.

 Stones usually develop after infection or because of the slow movement of bile through the ducts.
 They tend to develop in the common or hepatic bile ducts.

-Thorotrast (thorium dioxide) is a contrast dye that was used in the 1950s and 60s to make x-ray pictures clearer.
+Thorotrast (thorium dioxide) is a contrast dye that was up until the 1950s to make x-ray pictures clearer.
 Exposure to thorotrast increases your risk of developing bile duct cancer.
 It's no longer used.